Chart Color Schemes

 Age

-At 43 years, Port Pirie South's median age is significantly below the Rest of SA average of 47 years while substantially exceeding the national average of 38 years.
-The age profile shows that 15-24 year-olds are particularly prominent at 13.1%, while the 65-74 group is comparatively smaller at 11.6% than in Rest of SA.
-Between 2021 and the present, the 25 to 34 age group has grown from 12.0% to 13.1% of the population.
-Conversely, the 45 to 54 cohort has declined from 12.6% to 11.4%.
-By 2041, Port Pirie South is expected to see notable shifts in its age composition.
-Leading this demographic shift, the 85+ group will grow by 68%, reaching 240 people from a current total of 142.
-The aging population dynamic is clear, with those aged 65 and above comprising 100% of projected growth.
-Conversely, population declines are projected for the 25 to 34 and 0 to 4 age cohorts.
+Port Pirie South's median age is 43 years, which is significantly below the Rest of SA average of 47 years but substantially exceeds the national average of 38 years.
+The age profile shows that those aged 15-24 are particularly prominent at 13.1%, while the 65-74 group is comparatively smaller at 11.6% than in Rest of SA.
+From 2021 to present, the proportion of the population aged 25-34 has grown from 12.0% to 13.1%.
+Conversely, the proportion of those aged 45-54 has declined from 12.6% to 11.4%.
+By the year 2041, Port Pirie South is expected to experience notable shifts in its age composition.
+The demographic shift will be led by the 85+ group, which is projected to grow by 68%, reaching 240 from a current total of 142 people.
+This growth will be primarily driven by an aging population dynamic, with those aged 65 and above comprising 99% of projected growth.
+Conversely, population declines are projected for the 25-34 and 0-4 age cohorts.